aptos-foundation/AIPs/aips/higher-order-functions.md

 ## Future Potential

+- Parts of the Aptos framework can be rewritten to make them better auditable by removing low-level loops and replacing them by calls to higher-order functions.
-- The Move Prover can benefit from these functions to avoid loop invariants which are one of the most challenging parts of working with the prover.
+- The Move Prover can benefit from these functions to avoid looplow-level which are one of the most challenging parts of working with the prover.
 - In the future, function parameters may also be supported by the Move VM.
-Then this proposal simply generalizes such that it does not longer depend on inline functions.
+Then this proposal simply generalizes such that higher-order functions on collections not necessarily need to be inline functions.

 ## Suggested implementation timeline